This chapter sets out the conditions and procedural requirements for the use of public subsidy.

 - Rents and service charges, setting out any details that have changed since grant confirmation stage (not required for Reimprovements, Rehabilitation Works Only)

 - Actual on-costs (fees, interest, minor works, insurance/bonds etc.)

 3.6.5 At the point of claiming grant providers must confirm that their application for grant payment is correct and conforms to the conditions incorporated in to the Affordable Homes Grant Agreement as accepted by them when signing up to the AHP.

-3.6.6 For completions delivered under the 2011 to 15 AHP or the 2008 to 11 NAHP the grant claim must be correct and conform to the funding conditions as accepted by providers at the beginning of the financial year.
+3.6.6 For completions delivered under the AHP 2011 to 2015 or the NAHP 2008 to 2011 the grant claim must be correct and conform to the funding conditions as accepted by providers at the beginning of the financial year.

-3.6.7 For any outstanding development of Social Rent schemes approved under the 2008 to 11 NAHP the rents at practical completion must be equal to or less than those agreed at confirmation of bid stage.
+3.6.7 For any outstanding development of Social Rent schemes approved under the NAHP 2008 to 2011 the rents at practical completion must be equal to or less than those agreed at confirmation of bid stage.

 3.6.8 For Affordable Rent schemes, rents will be calculated according to market rents at the time of letting.

-3.6.9 For any Social Rent schemes agreed in exceptional circumstances under the SOAHP providers should refer to Social Rent section 2.
+3.6.9 For any Social Rent schemes agreed in exceptional circumstances under the SOAHP providers should refer to Housing for Rent - Social Rent.

 3.7 Social HomeBuy

 3.7.1 Initial Sales Following legal completion of the initial sale Registered Providers must notify the Agency and can then claim grant based on the discount available to the purchaser.
 The amount of grant claimed should be calculated as per Social HomeBuy section 1.3.5.